gtntdev/WifiConfigViaBluetooth-Docker/README.md

 in the future more options will be added likely) the Wifi connection of a Raspberry Pi over Bluetooth remotely with an Android app.

+Use it in combination with [this](https://github.com/gtntdev/WifiConfigViaBluetooth-Android) Android Client.

 It's based on this project: https://github.com/brendan-myers/rpi3-wifi-conf but further development brought it to a whole new level: I migrated the server script into a docker container which is based on a debian image.